Travel Guide

 • Language and Communication:

-• English widely spoken; guides matched to your language.
+• English is widely spoken; guides matched to your language.

 • GSM and CDMA cellular networks; internet widely available.